mjclobo/mjclobo.github.io/_pages/projects.md

   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---

-## Overview
+## Shallow water tide model with self-attraction and loading

-- I made a linear, single-layer, viscous, non-rotating shallow water model with tidal and wind forcing to explore using different predictor and predictor-corrector schemes when applying self-attraction and loading (SAL) forcing
+I made a linear, single-layer, viscous, non-rotating shallow water model with tidal and wind forcing to explore using different predictor and predictor-corrector schemes when applying self-attraction and loading (SAL) forcing